Alpi157/securetext-security-lab/part3/Part3_Report.md

 ## 1. Executive Summary

-Assignment 3 pushed SecureText from “secure-ish” to genuinely end-to-end encrypted messaging.
-Up to Assignment 2 the application already supported hardened login (bcrypt + TOTP), HMAC challenges, OAuth‐based single-sign-on and basic server-side session limits.
+Part 3 pushed SecureText from “secure-ish” to genuinely end-to-end encrypted messaging.
+Up to part 2 the application already supported hardened login (bcrypt + TOTP), HMAC challenges, OAuth‐based single-sign-on and basic server-side session limits.
 What it lacked was cryptography that would keep the server permanently blind to user content and a session model that could guarantee forward secrecy.

 The work delivered in this milestone adds four tightly-coupled capabilities: